sibytes/yetl/README.md

 There is a CI build configured for this repo that builds on main origin and publishes to PyPi.

-# Change Log
+# Releases

+Version: 0.0.10

+- [Fix YAML Schema Format Error when Dataflow Retries are Set to 0](https://github.com/orgs/sibytes/projects/2/views/1).
+Fixed dictionary extraction bug for setting retries and retry_wait to zero.

+Version: 0.0.9

+- [Clean Up BadRecords JSON Files](https://github.com/orgs/sibytes/projects/2) Automatically remove json schema exception files created by the BadRecordsPath exception handler after they are loaded into a delta table.

-Version: 0.0.6
+Version: 0.0.8

--  [Fix Reader Bad Records](https://github.com/sibytes/yetl/issues/1) - Support exceptions handling for badrecordspath defined in the configuration e.g. [landing.customer.read.badRecordsPath](https://github.com/sibytes/yetl/blob/main/config/pipeline/dbx_dev/customer_landing_to_rawdb_csv.yaml).
-Only supported in databricks runtime environment.
+- Including all packages in distribution.

 Version: 0.0.7

 - [Fix the Timeslice on Wildcard Loads](https://github.com/sibytes/yetl/issues/37) - wildcard format not working on databricks.
 Inserting %* instead of *.
 - Yetl CDC Pattern example and tests

-Version: 0.0.8

-- Including all packages in distribution.

-Version: 0.0.9
+Version: 0.0.6

-- [Clean Up BadRecords JSON Files](https://github.com/orgs/sibytes/projects/2) Automatically remove json schema exception files created by the BadRecordsPath exception handler after they are loaded into a delta table.
+-  [Fix Reader Bad Records](https://github.com/sibytes/yetl/issues/1) - Support exceptions handling for badrecordspath defined in the configuration e.g. [landing.customer.read.badRecordsPath](https://github.com/sibytes/yetl/blob/main/config/pipeline/dbx_dev/customer_landing_to_rawdb_csv.yaml).
+Only supported in databricks runtime environment.